"America’s toughest" stage race gets even tougher

 "Tanner" is Tanner Putt, the 22-year old Park City resident who just defended his under-23 national title at the 2014 USA Cycling Amateur and Para-cycling Road Nationals in Madison, Wis.
 A member of the Bissell Development Team, Putt is scheduled to compete in the Tour of Utah for the third time.
 Last year he finished eighth in the tour’s Best Young Rider competition, 49th overall.

 On Aug.
 4, Putt will join 127 other riders, including younger brother Christopher, for the first stage of the tour that starts and ends in Cedar City.
+The seventh and final stage will begin and end in Putt’s hometown on Aug.
+10.

 And that cast of characters just got tougher too.
 According to a July 23 press release from tour organizers, this year’s roster of 128 professional cyclists also includes Cadel Evans, the 2011 champion of the Tour de France, Ivan Basso, two-time champion of the Giro d’Italia (Tour of Italy), and the top three finishers in last year’s Tour of Utah: Tom Danielson, Chris Horner and Janier Acevedo.
 Horner is also the reigning champion of the three-week Vuelta a España (Tour of Spain).
 Eight of the 128 riders are currently competing in this month’s Tour de France.